 - Stir in the truffle oil and parsley.
 Remove from the heat.
 In a small bowl, whisk together the egg and yoghurt.
 Stir it into the mushroom mixture.

-- At this point you can refrigerate the mixture until its time for tea.
+- At this point you can refrigerate the mixture until its time to serve.

 - Arrange the shells on a baking sheet.
 Divide the mushrooms mixture among the shells and bake for 12 to 15 minutes, or until the filling is set.